 installers, refuse and recycle material collectors and Fuel cell tests technicians and will require a trained individual to use them.

 According to Green Jobs Guidebook, about 41 job classifications were identified as related to green buildings.
-Some of which include; green building design, green building operation, Geothermal development, Solar installation, Wind power installation, and HVAC service technicians and installers.
+Some of these include; green building design, green building operation, Geothermal development, Solar installation, Windpower installation, and HVAC service technicians and installers.

 Green building in California will require skills that depart from the conventional skills possessed by construction workers.
 To meet up to the demand, construction workers must be adequately trained to meet up to the requirements required by the green building industry.
 Achieving this is not as straightforward as it seems because of the reluctance of construction workers to try out new things.

 Mark Smeaton, a project designer at an architectural design firm pointed out that trying new products or operations can be challenging.
 For example, the use of plastic lumbers isn’t always received with open arms by subcontractors.
 This is because they require a shift from conventional wood and require them to learn how to make use of this technology.

 Overcoming this learning challenge can be difficult, however, failing to adapt will render their services obsolete in the near future.
 Luckily, the government and private organizations are actively involved in easing this learning curve by providing a variety of green training programs.

 It is also misleading to think that new construction workers need only be trained in green building operations.
 This is not true for a couple of reasons.